occam-ra/occam/doc/occam-structure.md

 to another as a better understanding of the objects and their role within the problem emerges.
 This process is known as refactoring.
 Refactoring is the transformation of a cor- rect program structure (e.g., a class diagram) into an improved structure."
 (Bell, 165)

+### Modularity
+"The scenario is software that consists of thousands or even hundreds of thousands of lines of code.
+The complexity of such systems can easily be overwhelming.
+Some means of coping with the complexity are essential.
+In essence, the desire for modularity is about trying to construct software from pieces that are as independent of each other as possible.
+Ideally, each component should be self-contained and have as few references as possible to other components.
+This aim has consequences for nearly all stages of soft- ware development..."
+(Bell, 67)

 ### Object-Oriented Design
 OOD has three key component principles: